Apegurus/voting-escrow/docs/VotingEscrowTestHelper.md

 Get the current voting power for `_tokenId`

 _Adheres to the ERC20 `balanceOf` interface for Aragon compatibility
-     Fetches last user point prior to a certain timestamp, theMAXTIMEforward to timestamp._
+     Fetches last user point prior to the CLOCK_UNIT before the timestamp_

 #### Parameters